Grassroots organizers raise millions online for Harris in first week

 Links for Zoom webinars and organizing calls are popping up on social media feeds and email listservs across a diverse range of demographic groups that could be integral to Harris' coalition.
 More than $15 million has been raised by virtual grassroots gatherings over the past week, according to a CBS News analysis.

 The latest call is scheduled Monday with "White Dudes for Harris."
-Vice presidential prospects North Carolina Governor Roy Cooper and Transportation Secretary Pete Buttigieg are expected to speak on the call, according to two sources familiar with the details.
+Vice presidential prospects Governors Tim Walz, J.B.
+Pritzker, Roy Cooper and Transportation Secretary Pete Buttigieg are expected to join the call, according to sources familiar with the details.

-"We know that as white dudes, we have both a strong, and positive role to play in America's shared future," stated the group, which expects 50,000 men to join.
+"It's on us to organize ourselves and to give another option to what we believe is the silent majority of white men," said organizer Ross Morales Rocketto, who told CBS News more than 75,000 have RSVP'd for the call.
+"To folks who are skeptical, it's understandable.
+I get it.
+And, you know, what I would say is, join the call.
+We're leading with our actions."

 Win With Black Women was one of the first organizations to hold a call in the hours after Harris' candidacy became official.
 The group was established in 2020 and was instrumental in pushing for a Black woman to be named to the ticket with then-candidate Biden.